Louisville Cardinals baseball: Kentucky

-The Cardinals rivalry with the Kentucky Wildcats is a multi sport rivalry with the baseball series know as the Battle of the Bluegrass.
+The Cardinals rivalry with the Kentucky Wildcats is a multi sport rivalry with the baseball series known as the Battle of the Bluegrass.
 The two teams first met in 1925 and have met annually in a two-game, home and home series since 1970.
 Kentucky leads the series 66–50–1.
 As of June 2025, Louisville has won 14 of the last 18 meetings.

 Vanderbilt

 The Louisville rivalry with the Vanderbilt Commodores is a baseball rivalry known as the Battle of the Barrel.
 The two teams first met in 1971 and have met annually since 2008 to play in a midweek game for a traveling oak barrel trophy.
 The rivalry has been amplified by the success of the two programs during the 21st century, the close proximity of the two universities, and the regular postseason encounters.
-Vanderbilt leads the series 29–14, but Louisville leads the trophy series 7–6.
+Vanderbilt leads the series 30–14, but the trophy series is tied 7–7.